Estimated reading time: 15 minutes

 Introduces the following additional parameters:

-option for config and secret configurations.
-This option is only supported when deploying swarm services usingdocker stack deploy
+max_replicas_per_nodein placementconfigurationstemplate_driveroption for config and secret configurations.
+This option is only supported when deploying swarm services usingdocker stack deploy.driveranddriver_optsoption for secret configurations.
+This option is only supported when deploying swarm services usingdocker stack deploy.

 Upgrading